If you want to reach out to someone using a mutual connection on LinkedIn, then we’ve got you covered with some expert guidance on how to do this.

 Eve”

 We mentioned above the 3 rules people follow who have great acceptance rates.
-A relevant, personalized message, coupled with a strong profile will help you to achieve those higher connection invitation acceptance results, so keep this at the forefront of your mind.
+A relevant, personalized message, showing a common interest such as, in this case, embedded business intelligence, coupled with a strong profile will help you to achieve those higher connection invitation acceptance results, so keep this at the forefront of your mind.

 See more tips on writing LinkedIn connection messages.